13 minute read

 5. Social media support

-Customer service agents have to keep track of the customers' comments and reviews that they post on the company's social media platforms.
-Customer service teams can then reply to the comments and address any queries or feedback from customers.
+Apart from direct messages, customer service agents have to keep track of the customers' comments and reviews that they post on the company's social media platforms.
+Customer service teams can then reply to the messages, comments and address any queries or feedback from customers.

 Why is social media important for customer support?

-- When someone posts a review of your products or mentions your brand, you can use that to create more conversations around your brand.
+- When someone posts a review of your products or mentions your brand, you can leverage that to create more conversations around your brand.

 - If it is negative feedback, the customer support teams can immediately reach out to the customer to resolve the complaint.

-- This can also create a good brand image.
-When other users on social media see that you take your customer’s feedback seriously, they will get interested in your brand.
+- This can also help with branding.
+When other users on social media see that you take your customer’s feedback seriously, they could get interested in your product.

-Netflix, for instance, engages with its customers on social media in a very interactive manner.
+Netflix, for instance, playfully interacts with its customers on social media.
 They pay attention to what their users are posting and also reply to their comments.

 6. Customer support via phone